Camostar34/berriesandhoney/README.md

 Requires Steamodded [smods-1.0.0-beta-1016c](https://github.com/Steamodded/smods) and [Lovely](https://github.com/ethangreen-dev/lovely-injector)

 ## Additions:
-- Adds 43 Jokers (as of now)
+- Adds 49 Jokers (as of now)
-- - 14 Common
+- - 18 Common
-- - 16 Uncommon
+- - 17 Uncommon
-- - 10 Rare
+- - 11 Rare
 - - 3 Legendaries
 - - 2 "Shitpost Jokers", which are semi-serious jokers based on funny ideas and inside jokes.
 There is an option to not have them appear in pools in-game.
 - 21 Berries, a new consumable type
 - 3 Decks
-- 1 Spectral Card
+- 2 Spectral Cards
 - 1 Seal

 # Crossmods
-So far, there are crossmod jokers with:
+So far, there are crossmod content with:
 - Partner
 - Card Sleeves
 - Starspace
 - Neonflames

 ### Credits
-- candycaneanniahlator(etherware2) - Honeycomb Toffee's effect, general Code Help, Feedback, Playtesting, and being a wonderful slime friend
+- candycaneanniahlator(etherware2) - Honeycomb Toffee's effect, Oops!
+All Berries Art, general Code Help, Feedback, Playtesting, and being a wonderful slime friend
-- Astro - Feedback and Playtesting
+- Astro - Katamari Damacy art, Feedback and Playtesting
+- lord-ruby - KATAMARI art
 - Offical Balatro Server for coding help